wolberine/docs/markdown/reference/dash/sdk.md

 **Parameters:**

 * `credentials` (`Credentials`) -- The Credentials object used to store the keys for authentication purposes.
 * `network` (string) -- The network type used to make an active connection.
-Choose between 'wifi' or 'cellular'
+The network interface will be initialized in the Hologram instance itself. 'wifi' is the only choice avaialble right now, but we'll be adding more in the future.
-* `raw` (string) -- Choose between 'raw' or 'cloud' on whom the SDK will communicate with.
+* `raw` (string) -- Choose between 'raw' or 'cloud' on whom the SDK will communicate with. the `Raw` type uses TCP to connect to a server of your choice, whereas `Cloud` assumes communication with our Hologram cloud.
 * `authentication` (string) -- The type of authentication used (either CSRPSK or TOTP).

 **Example:**